Marco van Basten: Reception and legacy

 In 2017, two of Van Basten's former Milan teammates, Demetrio Albertini and Marco Simone, labelled the Dutchman as the best player they had ever played with, with the former stating, "The best player I have ever played with is Van Basten, the best overall.
 He had elegance and strength.
 He stopped playing at only 28 years of age, which is truly young."
 That same year, another one of his fellow former Milan teammates, Paolo Maldini, labelled Van Basten as the most complete player with whom he had ever played.
 Another former Milan teammate of Van Basten, Giovanni Cornacchini, described the Dutch striker as the greatest player of all time in 2019.
 Former Milan Vice-Chairman and CEO Adriano Galliani instead described Van Basten as Milan's greatest player ever in 2018.
 In 2017, Roberto Baggio named Van Basten as the player with whom he would have most liked to have played, commenting: "I'd have liked to play with him.
 He's the player that I exchanged shirts with most willingly."

-In 2019, Van Basten's former Milan coach Fabio Capello described Van Basten and Ronaldo as the best players he ever coached.
+In 2019, former Milan coach Fabio Capello described Van Basten and Ronaldo as the best players he ever coached.
 His predecessor at Milan, Arrigo Sacchi, described Van Basten as the best striker of all time in 2014, commenting: "Marco van Basten remains for me the best striker of all time.
 No other forward has worked as hard for the team as Marco did at Milan.
 I above all remember him for his elegance, his grace and his incredible quality."
 When Hernán Crespo was asked in 2015 who was the greatest centre-forward of all time, he echoed Sacchi's views, responding: "Marco van Basten.
 He did everything: dribbling, shooting, headers, acrobatics.
 And he played with his team and for his team."
 In 2019, Antonio Cassano described Van Basten and Ronaldo as the best forwards in the history of the game.